adamgulyas/adamgulyas/README.md

 ## :heart: My Passion

 Apart from engineering and data science, I'm an investor and options trader.
-My deep fascination of economic systems and the desire to fit the pieces together are the things that fuel my drive.
+My work is fueled by a deep fascination of economic systems and the desire to fit the pieces together, always in pursuit of a greater understanding.

 ### :books: I'm currently reading